microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 The following settings are used in the calculation of CRC values:

-- Shift direction: The direction the data is shifted through the registers.
-Can start with the most significant bit (MSB) or the least significant bit (LSB)
+- CRC Order: Length (in bits) of the polynomial
+- Polynomial: Generator polynomial used in the calculation of the CRC value.
+Many effective polynomials exist, but some of the most common are CRC-16-CCITT (0x1021) and CRC-32 (0x04C11DB7).
 - Initial Value: The initial value of the CRC result.
 Can theoretically be anything, but traditionally is either zero (0x0000 for 16-bit or 0x00000000 for 32-bit) or -1 (0xFFFF for 16-bit or 0xFFFFFFFF for 32-bit).
+- Final XOR Value: The value XOR'd with the CRC result after the calculation and any reverses.
+Can theoretically be anything, but traditionally is either zero (0x0000 for 16-bit or 0x00000000 for 32-bit) or -1 (0xFFFF for 16-bit or 0xFFFFFFFF for 32-bit).
+- Shift Direction: The direction the data is shifted through the registers.
+Can start with the most significant bit (MSB) or the least significant bit (LSB)
 - Reverse: The result of the CRC calculation can be reversed immediately after calculation.
 The value is true (perform reverse) or false (no reverse).
-- Final XOR Value: The value XOR'd with the CRC result after the calculation and any reverses.
-Can theoretically be anything, but traditionally is either zero (0x0000 for 16-bit or 0x00000000 for 32-bit) or -1 (0xFFFF for 16-bit or 0xFFFFFFFF for 32-bit).
-- Polynomial: Generator polynomial used in the calculation of the CRC value.
-Many effective polynomials exist, but some of the most common are CRC-16-CCITT (0x1021) and CRC-32 (0x04C11DB7).

 For CRC-16-CCITT, the settings are as follows:

+- CRC Order: 16
+- Polynomial: 0x1021
+- Initial Value: -1 (0xFFFF)
+- Final XOR Value: 0 (0x0000)
 - Shift Direction: MSB
-- Initial Value: -1 (0xFFFF)
 - Reverse: No Reverse
-- Final XOR Value: 0 (0x0000)
-- Polynomial: 0x1021

 ### Online Calculator